 Our designers created a definitive backdrop to the heritage facades, using a stepped, layered palette of Italian limestone and champagne aluminum panels, in concert with a cascading composition of blue glass, evoking flowing water and reflecting the site’s original use.
 The Natatorium’s original dome – demolished in the 1960s – is replicated above the entrance with a steel pergola that unifies the two remaining terra cotta facades.

-When constructed in 2005, Cristalla was the first high rise residential building built in Seattle in 13 years.
+When constructed in 2005, Cristalla was one of the first high rise residential buildings built in Seattle in over a decade.
 It represented a kind of luxury living the city lacked, and apparently demanded.
 Over 100 sales were made in the first two weeks of the sales center opening.

 On Architecture: The Problem with Most High Rises is How Well They Reach the Street